-AMENDMENT NO. 1 TO THE CONTRACT WITH SIERRA MENTAL WELLNESS GROUP (RES 21-256)
+AMENDMENT NO. 2 TO THE CONTRACT WITH SIERRA MENTAL WELLNESS GROUP (RES 21-256) (RES.
+21-482)

-THIS AMENDMENT is executed this November 16th 2021 by and between SIERRA MENTAL WELLNESS GROUP, hereinafter referred to as "Contractor" and COUNTY OF NEVADA, hereinafter referred to as "County".
-Said Amendment will amend the prior Agreement between the parties entitled Professional Services Contract, executed on June 22, 2021 per Resolution RES 21-256; and
+THIS AMENDMENT is executed this May 10th 2022 by and between SIERRA MENTAL WELLNESS GROUP, hereinafter referred to as "Contractor" and COUNTY OF NEVADA, hereinafter referred to as "County".
+Said Amendment will amend the prior Agreement between the parties entitled Professional Services Contract, executed on June 22, 2021 per Resolution RES 21-256 and was subsequently amended on November 16th, 2021 per Resolution No. 21-482; and